R-nvim/R.nvim/doc/remote_access.md

-Running R on a remote machine will make a lot of data to be transferred through a TCP connection between the R package `nvimcom` and the application `nvimrserver` run by R.nvim.
+Running R on a remote machine will make a lot of data to be transferred through a TCP connection between the R package `nvimcom` and the application `rnvimserver` run by R.nvim.
 If your connection is not fast enough or its latency is too high, you could consider using [vimcmdline](https://github.com/jalvesaq/vimcmdline) or a similar plugin.
 Of course, none of R.nvim's features that depend on information on R's workspace